Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/Test-Cases.md

 **Expected Result:** User is redirected to the registration page.

+---

+### 16. Maximum field length
+**Precondition:** User is on the login page.

+**Steps:**
+1. Enter a very long string (500+ characters) into the "Email Address" field.
+2. Enter a very long string (500+ characters) into the "Password" field.
+3. Check the reCAPTCHA checkbox.
+4. Click "Submit".

+**Expected Result:** The form either limits input length gracefully or handles the long input without breaking the layout or crashing; a clear validation message is shown if the input is rejected.

+---

+### 17. Submit button state (enabled/disabled)
+**Precondition:** User is on the login page.

+**Steps:**
+1. Observe the "Submit" button before filling in any fields.
+2. Fill in "Email Address" and "Password" fields.
+3. Observe the "Submit" button state again.

+**Expected Result:** The button's enabled/disabled behavior is consistent — either active at all times, or disabled until required fields are filled, without inconsistent or unexpected states.

+---

+### 18. Password paste via Ctrl+V
+**Precondition:** A password is copied to the clipboard.

+**Steps:**
+1. Click into the "Password" field.
+2. Paste the copied password using `Ctrl+V` (or `Cmd+V`).

+**Expected Result:** The password is pasted correctly into the field and displayed masked, same as manually typed input.

+---

+### 19. Browser autofill
+**Precondition:** Browser has previously saved login credentials for this site.

+**Steps:**
+1. Open the login page.
+2. Click into the "Email Address" field and select the browser's autofill suggestion (if offered).

+**Expected Result:** Email and password fields are correctly populated with the saved credentials, without corruption or mismatched values.

+---

+### 20. Keyboard navigation (Tab key)
+**Precondition:** User is on the login page.

+**Steps:**
+1. Click into the "Email Address" field.
+2. Press `Tab` repeatedly to move through the form.

+**Expected Result:** Focus moves through form elements in a logical order (Email → Password → reCAPTCHA → Stay signed in → Submit, or similar), without skipping elements or jumping unpredictably.

+---

+### 21. Double-click on Submit during form processing
+**Precondition:** Correct email and password are entered, reCAPTCHA is checked.

+**Steps:**
+1. Click "Submit" twice in quick succession.

+**Expected Result:** The form is submitted only once; no duplicate login requests are sent, and no error or duplicate session results from the double click.

 ## Out of Scope

 The following testing types are explicitly excluded from this project on ethical and